-For student pursuing a Family Nurse Practitioner or Nurse Educator Post-Master's Certificate, a minimum overall GPA of 3.0 is required to remain in good standing.
+For student pursuing a Family Nurse Practitioner, a minimum overall GPA of 3.0 is required to remain in good standing.
 A maximum of 3 credit hours with a C grade may be applied toward the Post-Master's Certificate.
 If a student falls below a cumulative 3.0 grade point average, he/she will be placed on academic probation.
 Written notification of probation will be sent to the student, and the notation of the probation will be made on the student academic transcript.
 If the student fails to raise the cumulative GPA to a 3.0 by the end of the next semester enrolled, he/she will be considered for dismissal from the program.